 Peter et al. reported that they prepared titanium implants loaded with zoledronate with a hydroxyapatite coating.
 Hydroxyapatite is widely used as a titanium implant coating; it is used for the storage of zoledronate, released into the surrounding bone microenvironment after implantation, and the grafting technology on the coating can also be more stable and loaded with more zoledronate.
 According to the results of animal experiments, it was concluded that the increase in bone density around the titanium implant is dependent on the concentration of zoledronic acid.
 The release of zoledronic acid from the hydroxyapatite coating positively affects the structure of trabecular bone, thereby enhancing the osseointegration effect and the mechanical stability and strength of the implant [103].
-In the report of Jakobsen et al., zoledronate was also used in the local drug delivery systems of titanium implants; they found that the local administration of zoledronate on poly(D,L-lactide) (PDLLA)-coated implants can also enhance the osseointegration effect of the implants, as confirmed by Figure 5G [85].
+In the report of Jakobsen et al., zoledronate was also used in the local drug delivery systems of titanium implants; they found that the local administration of zoledronate on poly(D,L-lactide) (PDLLA)-coated implants can also enhance the osseointegration effect of the implants can also enhance the osseointegration effect of the implants can also enhance the osseointegration effect of the implants can also enhance the osseointegration effect of the implants of SG [85].